What is AI Governance?

 Quality

-Enforcing consistent model development and testing best practices delivers more robust applications that perform better in deployment.
-Governance helps businesses to define good and bad outcomes, set clear expectations, manage data quality and integrity, and safeguard successful AI systems.
+Enforcing consistent model development and testing best practices delivers more robust AI applications that perform better in deployment.
+AI Governance software helps businesses to define success metrics, set clear expectations, manage data quality and integrity, and ensure model reliability.

 Labyrinth